chenaciousD/blabla/content/posts/2016-01-09---An App Designed to make Inspiration Personalized and Actionable.md

 #### Creating an Efficient Design-Engineering Process

-We scoped a phased engagement that maximized design and engineering productivity without sacrificing quality and innovation. **During each phase, we employed a different collaboration model to provide for adequate exploration, client feedback and appropriate level of asset fidelity:**
+The tight timeline required a phased engagement that maximized design and engineering productivity without sacrificing quality and innovation. **During each phase, we employed a different collaboration model and design process to provide for adequate exploration, client feedback and appropriate level of asset fidelity:**

 <img src="/media/Inspo-Design-Dev-Process.jpg" width="600" />